Samuel Huntington (Connecticut politician): Death

-Huntington died while in office at his home in Norwich on January 5, 1796.
+While serving as governor of Connecticut, Huntington died of dropsy at his home in Norwich on January 5, 1796.
 His tomb, which was extensively restored in 2003, is located in the Old Norwichtown Cemetery behind his mansion house.
 Both Samuel and his wife Martha's remains were disinterred during the course of the project and then reinterred in a formal ceremony on November 23, 2003.

 Legacy

 Huntington, Connecticut, was named in his honor in 1789 but was later renamed to Shelton when the town incorporated with Shelton to form a city in 1919.
 He is the namesake of Huntington County, Indiana.
 Huntington Mills is a small town in northeastern Pennsylvania which also derives its name in honor of Samuel Huntington.

 The home that Samuel was born in was built by his father, Nathaniel, around 1732 and still stands.
 The area is now within the borders of the town of Scotland, Connecticut.
 In 1994, the home and some grounds were purchased by a local historic trust.
 The Samuel Huntington Birthplace is a National Historic Landmark.

-His nephew and adopted son Samuel H. Huntington moved to the Ohio Country region that he had been instrumental in opening up, and later became the third governor of Ohio.
+His nephew and adopted son Samuel H. Huntington moved to the Ohio Country region that he had been instrumental in opening up and later became the third governor of Ohio.

-Because Huntington was the president of the Second Continental Congress when the Articles of Confederation were ratified, some unconventional biographers and civic groups consider Huntington the first President of the United States.
+Because Huntington was the president of the Second Continental Congress when the Articles of Confederation were ratified, some unconventional biographers and civic groups inaccurately consider Huntington the first President of the United States.